Identification of the anomalous fast bulk events in a p-type point contact germanium detector: The signal formation in p PCGe and the pulse shape simulation

-The pulse shape simulation is based on the package SAGE \cite{sheSAGEMonteCarlo2021}, which is a Geant4-based simulation framework for the CDEX experiment with germanium detectors.
-The calculated weighting potential, the actual electric field and potential distributions of the CDEX-1B detector are shown in Fig. \ref{fig:5-Figure}, where the P+ point contact is at $(r = \SI{0}{\mm}, z = \SI{0}{\mm}$).
-The red and black trajectories in Fig. \ref{fig:5-Figure}(a) and (b) represent the drifting paths of holes and electrons respectively induced by a particle at the position of $r = \SI{10}{\mm}, z = \SI{10}{\mm}$.
-According to the Eq. \eqref{Eq1}, at time $t = 0$, since the electrons and holes are at the same position and have the same weighting potential, $Q(t = 0) = 0$.
-Then, as holes drift toward the P+ contact, $W\!P(\boldsymbol{r_h}(t))$ increases, while electrons drift toward the N+ electrode and $W\!P(\boldsymbol{r_e}(t))$ decreases.
-If the electrons reach the N+ electrode first, $W\!P(\boldsymbol{r_e}(t)) = 0$, then the $Q(t)$ will be induced only by holes drift.
-When both electrons and holes are completely collected by the electrode, $W\!P(\boldsymbol{r_h}(t)) = 1$, $Q(t)$ reaches the maximum value, depicted in Fig. \ref{fig:6-Figure}.
+The package SAGE \cite{sheSAGEMonteCarlo2021}, which is a Geant4-based simulation framework for the CDEX with germanium detectors, was used for the pulse shape simulation.
+The calculated weighting potential and the actual electric field and potential distributions of the CDEX-1B detector are shown in Fig. \ref{fig:5-Figure}, where the P$^+$ point contact is located at $(r = \SI{0}{\mm}, z = \SI{0}{\mm}$).
+The red and black trajectories in Fig. \ref{fig:5-Figure}(a) and (b) represent the drift paths of holes and electrons, respectively, in response to a particle at $r = \SI{10}{\mm}, z = \SI{10}{\mm}$.
+According to Eq. \eqref{Eq1}, at time $t = 0$, because the electrons and holes are at the same position and have the same weighting potential, $Q(t = 0) = 0$.
+Then, as holes drift toward the P$^+$ contact, $W\!P(\boldsymbol{r_h}(t))$ increases, whereas electrons drift toward the N$^+$ electrode, and $W\!P(\boldsymbol{r_e}(t))$ decreases.
+If the electrons reach the N$^+$ electrode first, $W\!P(\boldsymbol{r_e}(t)) = 0$; then $Q(t)$ is induced only by hole drift.
+When both electrons and holes are completely collected by the electrodes, $W\!P(\boldsymbol{r_h}(t)) = 1$, $Q(t)$ reaches the maximum value, as shown in Fig. \ref{fig:6-Figure}.